tproost/multizone-app/README.md

 ## 📱 Usage

 1. **Audio Setup:** Ensure REAPER is running with proper track naming before starting the application
-2. **Zone Selection:** Click any zone button to activate audio processing
+2. **Zone Selection:** Click any zone button to listen to this zone.
 3. **Talker Monitoring:** Green dots indicate active talkers (when Goodix processing is ON)
 4. **Arduino Connection:** Connect to Arduino via USB for real GPIO monitoring
 5. **Artificial Mode:** When Arduino disconnected, shows simulated talker activity